triggerspreventiontracking

 7. Strong Sensory Input

 Bright or flickering lights, loud noises, and strong smells (perfume, chemicals, cigarette smoke) are common precipitants.
 This sensory sensitivity likely reflects cortical hyperexcitability, a well-documented feature of the migraine brain identified in neuroimaging studies.
+The migraine brain processes sensory input differently, even between attacks.

 8. Physical Exertion

-Intense physical activity—and occasionally sexual activity—can trigger what clinicians call "exertional migraine."
-The mechanism involves rapid changes in blood flow and intracranial pressure.
-Warming up gradually and staying hydrated significantly reduces the risk.
+Intense physical activity, and occasionally sexual activity, can trigger what clinicians call "exertional migraine."
+The mechanism involves rapid changes in blood flow and intracranial pressure during peak exertion.
+This doesn't mean you should avoid exercise.
+Regular moderate exercise is actually protective against migraines over time.

 9. Medications